-Once you’ve cracked the 1 billion views on YouTube mark you know you’ve reached monolithic popularity heights.
-Here are the 10 most popular songs in the world (according to YouTube).
+Once you’ve cracked the one billion views on YouTube mark you know you’ve reached monolithic popularity heights.
+Here are the 15 most popular songs in the world (according to YouTube).

-Probably, but for the sake of it, here are the 10 most popular songs in the world according to YouTube.
+Probably, but for the sake of it, here are the 15 most popular songs in the world according to YouTube.
 And while they may not be the best songs of all time, they certainly shine a light on what floats our boat in this day and age.

 The big boy.
 Despite a version with Justin Bieber later appearing, the original version of Despacito by Luis Fonsi and Daddy Yankee remains the highest-viewed music video on Youtube, of all time.

-An artists who appears twice in this list, Ed Sheeran has swept the world since emerging with his debut EP in 2011.
+An artist who appears twice in this list, Ed Sheeran has swept the world since emerging with his debut EP in 2011.
 His biggest hit remains Shape of You, released in 2017.
 The incredible music video that accompanies it is one of the hottest youtube videos of 2017 by far.

 To date, it’s scored over five billion views.